dominiccoey/essays/elbo/index.md

 The normalizing constant $Q$ is known as the "partition function", and $\varepsilon_i$ is the energy of state $i$.[^4] Energy in any given system state $z_i$ is a known system-specific function $E$, called the Hamiltonian: $\varepsilon_i = E(z_i)$.
 The partition function plays a critical role in determining the physical behavior of the system, but may take impractically long to compute if the number of system states $M$ is enormous.

 This is where ELBO comes in.
 We write the log joint density of the ELBO as $\log p(x,z) = -E(z)$, where we consider the $x$'s to be fixed system parameters rather than a random variable.
 Then the "marginal likelihood", obtained from summing over states $z$, is exactly the partition function!
 With a tractable model $q(z)$ of the distribution of system states, we can find a lower bound on the log partition function by maximizing the ELBO.
-If $z$ is vector-valued, for example, we may make $q$ tractable by assuming that the component elements are independent.
-This is the _mean-field_ assumption.
 The optimization will often involve variational methods, and the negative ELBO is the called the variational free energy.
+If $z$ is vector-valued, for example, we may make $q$ tractable via the _mean-field_ assumption, according to which the component elements are independent.

-See [here](https://ml4physicalsciences.github.io/2019/files/NeurIPS_ML4PS_2019_92.pdf) for more on this equivalence.
+See [here](https://ml4physicalsciences.github.io/2019/files/NeurIPS_ML4PS_2019_92.pdf) for more on the equivalence between the ELBO and variational methods in physics.

 [^4]: Implicitly the [thermodynamic beta](https://en.wikipedia.org/wiki/Thermodynamic_beta) is set to one here—we can think of this as rescaling energies so that $\beta = 1$.

+### Computational Biology
+One nice application is ["Deep generative modeling for single-cell transcriptomics"](https://www.nature.com/articles/s41592-018-0229-2).
+Here the data $x$ describes, for each cell, the degree to which it expresses one of many genes.
+The $z$ is the latent structure, which is much lower-dimensional than the number of genes (10 vs 100s - 10,000s).
+The modeling is similar to the variational autoencoder network example above, except the likelihood $p_\theta(x \mid z)$ is zero-inflated negative binomial, to fit the count data.
+Learning the latent structure allows us cluster or classify cells.
+Especially interesting though is cell _generation_—we can use this model to generate new synthetic cells, just as a VAE trained on image data allows us to generate new images!